KazaiMazai/SwiftletModel/README.md

     /**
     There are a few things to be done in save(...)
       - Current instance should ne inserted into context
       - Related entities should be saved.
 Depending on the relation type inverse relation kaypath may be reqiured.

+    The method is throwing to allow some room for validations in case of need.
     */
     func save(to context: inout Context) throws {
         context.insert(self)
         try save(\.$author, to: &context)